pachulski/pachulski/README.md

 ## Radek Pachulski

-### I'm a web developer.
+### I'm a front end developer.
 I'm always open to collaborating on new projects or just grabbing a beer/coffee, so feel free to contact me.